netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

    When a leaf-list node instance is immutable, its value cannot change.

    The immutable annotation attached to the individual leaf-list instance provides immutability with respect to the instance itself.
-If leaf-list inherits immutability from an ancestor (e.g., container), it is identical to each individual leaf-list entry being annotated without any bearing on the entry ordering and addition of new entries.
+If a leaf-list inherits immutability from an ancestor (e.g., container), it is identical to each individual leaf-list entry being annotated without any bearing on the entry ordering and addition of new entries.